Malaysia Airlines: 2006–2010: Recovery from unprofitability

-Route rationalising was one of the major contributors to the airline's return to profitability.
+Route rationalising was also the major contributors to the airline's return to profitability.
 MAS pared its domestic routes from 114 to 23, and also cancelled virtually all unprofitable international routes.
+It has handed off its turboprop fleet to airasia which was then tasked to handle the rural air service.
 It also rescheduled all of its flight timings and changed its operations model from point-to-point services to hub-and-spoke services.
 Additionally, the airline started Project Omega and Project Alpha to improve the company's network and revenue management.
 Emphasis has been placed on six areas - pricing, revenue management, network scheduling, opening storefronts, low-season strategy, and distribution management.
 MAS then pushed for new aircraft purchases, using its cash surplus of RM5.3 billion to eventually purchase new narrow- and wide-body aircraft.
+The first of such aircraft purchases were the order of 55 Boeing 737-800 which were meant to effectively replaced the airlines ageing Boeing 737-400.

+In 2007 the airline took back east Malaysia's rural air service (RAS) operation and former turboprop aircraft which were then crippled by Airasia's subsidiary Fly Asian Express due to its inexperience.
+Malaysia airlines instead launched its own subsidiary MASwings to handle the rural air service and Firefly to start commercial operations in Subang airport.
+Malaysia Airlines former Fokker 50's were gradually replaced by the airlines order of ATR-72-500 from the year 2008 onwards.

 Due to Idris Jala's appointment to the cabinet in August 2009, Tengku Azmil Zahruddin took over as the airline's new CEO.
 In December that year, MAS announced the purchase of 15 new Airbus A330 aircraft, with options for another 10.
 Expected to be delivered between 2011 and 2016, they are intended to operate on medium-haul routes to eastern Asia, Australia, and the Middle East.
-The airline's plans are to run the Airbus A380 planes, which were then introduced into service in 2012, on long-haul routes, the A330s on medium-haul routes, and Boeing 737 aircraft on short-haul routes.
+The airline's plans are to run the Airbus A380 planes, which were then introduced into service in 2012, on long-haul routes along with the Boeing 777s, the A330s on medium-haul routes, and Boeing 737 aircraft on short-haul routes.